Vaccinations for Egypt

 There are no compulsory vaccinations for Egypt; however there are some recommended vaccinations.
 According to the current guidance, it’s advised that travellers to Egypt get vaccinated against the following diseases:

 - Hepatitis A

 However travel vaccination guidance changes all the time, to stay up to date we recommend that you use our Vaccine Checker for recommendations personalised to your holiday.

-Depending upon the activities you will be participating in, you may also consider getting vaccinated against:
+Depending upon the activities you will be participating in, you may also consider getting vaccinated against hepatitis and rabies.

 Routine British immunisations